yukiakai212/discord.js/README.md

 </div>

 ## About
+**This is a fork of discord.js with userbot support for research purposes.
+Use at your own risk.**
 This repository contains multiple packages with separate [releases][github-releases].
 You can find the assembled Discord API wrapper at [`discord.js`][source].
 It is a powerful [Node.js](https://nodejs.org/en) module that allows you to easily interact with the [Discord API](https://discord.com/developers/docs/intro).

 ## Packages